 The grades in each of these courses must be C or higher to receive credit toward the minor.
-All minor students develop their programs in consultation with a Boston University Marine Program (BUMP) faculty advisor.
+All Marine Science minor students develop their programs in consultation with a Boston University Marine Program advisor.

-The five courses can be any of the marine science major courses offered by the Departments of Biology and Earth & Environment, including those taught as part of the Marine Semester.
+The five courses can be any of the Marine Science major courses offered by the departments of Biology and Earth & Environment, including those taught as part of the Marine Semester.
 Directed study or undergraduate research courses are not eligible.

 Most Marine Science minors satisfy the course requirements by taking one Marine Breadth course (CAS BI 303, 500, 509, 519, 550, 586, EE 142, 310, 351, 422, 423, 505, 507, 533, 576) followed by the Marine Semester—an intellectually and physically challenging sequence of four month-long, research-based courses.
 During the Marine Semester, students conduct research in a variety of New England locations as well as the Belizean Barrier Reef, working with BU faculty and scientists from the New England Aquarium, NOAA, and the University of Belize.